 The truth of the matter is whether you're a financial consultant or a fitness instructor, if you're a U.S. citizen or a legal resident who earns taxable income, you must file a tax return.

 But does that mean everyone will pay income taxes?
 Not necessarily.
-In 2018, about 44 percent of U.S. households owed no federal income tax [source: Fottrell].
+According to the Tax Policy Center, a nonprofit joint venture by the Urban Institute and Brookings Institution, around 75.5 million or 43.3 percent of tax-filing households don’t pay any federal income tax [source: marketwatch.com].
 What determines who pays and who doesn't?